dgandiaga/stcoordconvnets/README.md

 It copies the source code and the results and models to the docker container in order to analyze them through jupyter.
 It mounts a volume on folder "jupyter" and maps it to "work/jupyter" in the container so you can persist your modifications in your host if you decide to make some changes in the analysis notebook.
 It may require to grant permissions so the docker container can write in the original folder.

-The analytics notebook route in the container is work/jupyter/result_analysis.ipynb
+The analytics notebook route in the container is **work/jupyter/result_analysis.ipynb** There you'll see:
+* Accuracy metrics of the different models averaged through many runs with their standard deviations
+* Visualizations of the images after the Spatial Transform layer for the models that have them
+* Confusion Matrixes
+* Examples of the misclassified items and insights on them

 ### Train models
 The training loop is also dockerized.
 You just need to run: